kubevirt/kubevirt.github.io/_posts/2018-09-12-attaching-to-multiple-networks.markdown

 ```
 The Multus CNI will find out whether a CNI of type ```bridge``` exists, and invoke it with the rest of the configuration in the CRD.

 Note that, even without Multus, this exact configuration could have been put under ```/etc/cni/net.d```, and provide the same network to the pod, using the bride CNI.
-But, in such a case, this would have been the **only** network interface to the pod, since k8s just takes the first configuration file from that directory (sorted by alphabetical order) and use it to provide a single interface for all pods.
+But, in such a case, this would have been the **only** network interface to the pod, since Kubernetes just takes the first configuration file from that directory (sorted by alphabetical order) and use it to provide a single interface for all pods.
 If we have Multus around, and some other CNI (e.g. flannel), in addition to the bridge one, we could have have defined another ```NetworkAttachmentDefinition``` object, of type ```flannel```, with its configuration, for example:
 ```yaml
 apiVersion: "k8s.cni.cncf.io/v1"